First in a series of articles about how our handloom fabrics are made.

 In this area, traditional homes seem perfectly adapted for handicraft production: several small buildings are arranged around a courtyard, often with a tree standing in the middle.
 Some of these buildings are living quarters for various parts of the family, while others are work spaces such as weaving studios.

 The studio might be an enclosed room, or partially open like a veranda, and often contains two or three looms where several family members or neighbors can work while the life of the household goes on in the courtyard.
-On the porch, women can spin khadi yarn or wind bobbins for the weaving shuttles in between their other domestic chores, such as cooking and childcare.
+On the porch, women can spin cotton yarn or wind bobbins for the weaving shuttles in between their other domestic chores, such as cooking and childcare.

 Different homes specialize in different aspects of the weaving process; one family might have the equipment for winding the warp threads, while another might specialize in warping the loom (above).